Pain Stop MD: Leg & Knee Injury Treatment For Texas Workers & Federal Employees

 Contact us today if you’re looking for a consultation, a second opinion, or if you just want to learn more about the services our clinic provides.

-Common Leg and Knee Injuries for Texas Workers
+Common Knee & Leg Incidents for Texas Workers

 Your legs carry you throughout the day, making your knees some of the most complex and hard-working joints in the body.
-Because they carry so much weight, it’s no surprise they are susceptible to a wide range of injuries, from mild injuries to serious ones with permanent consequences.
+Because they carry so much weight, it’s no surprise they are susceptible to a wide range of health issues, from mild to serious ones with permanent consequences.

 - Sprains and strains.
 Ligament sprains and strains occur to both the legs and knees.
 These painful conditions are mostly not serious, but some, like hamstring sprains, may cause workers to miss work for extended periods of time.